 - It can handle an outrageous amount of traffic.
 It’s very powerful.

 - All the “premium” hosts out there are using this on their backends.

-According to Reddit, SiteGround is the cheapest option with the best reviews.
+According to Reddit, SiteGround gets the best reviews.
 That said, these prices are introductory offers, they’re going to raise the prices in year 2 of your blog.
-Which is similar to how all of these hosting sites operate (although our next choice will let you lock in prices for three years).
+Which is similar to how all of these hosting sites operate (although some options will let you lock in introductory prices for multiple years vs. 1 year).